lhsribas/quarkus-reactive-crud-archetype/src/main/resources/archetype-resources/README.md

 ## Postgres Container

-### Execute the Docker Compose to Up the Dabase example
+### Execute the Docker Compose to Up the Database example

 Access the directory of Docker Compose